Aggregated Text Transformer for Scene Text Detection: Experiments

 \textbf{Implementation details.} We use an AdamW~\cite{loshchilov2018decoupled} optimizer and a step learning rate schedule.
 We use an initial learning rate of 0.0001 and a weight decay of 0.05 for all datasets.
 A learning rate multiplier of 0.1 is applied to the network, and decrement the learning rate by a factor of 10 at 0.9 and 0.95 of the total training steps.
 The data augmentation for the training data includes random scaling, random rotation, random cropping, large-scale jittering and random flipping.
 To obtain the model, the network is first initialized with pretraining on the SynthText 150K dataset~\cite{liu2020abcnet} with batch size of 16 and 40$k$ iterations, and then fine-tuned on each corresponding dataset for other 40$k$ iterations.
-We keep the aspect ratio of test images during inference and resize the shorter sides to 640.
-Our default setting for \system is an image pyramid with three scales, three residual blocks for the projection module, and nine scale-wise decoders in the decoder module.
+We keep the aspect ratio of test images during inference and resize the shorter sides to 640. {We empirically set the number of text queries to 100.} Our default setting for \system is an image pyramid with three scales, three residual blocks for the projection module, and nine scale-wise decoders in the decoder module. {The inference speed is measured in the frames-per-second (fps) on a single NVIDIA TITAN Xp GPU with a batch size of 1 by taking the average runtime on the entire validation set including image loading, model forwarding, and post-processing time.}